-On the monitor, this color-accurate representation is a so-called “soft proof”, the color-accurate preview of the subsequent print on the inkjet printer is called “Proof” or “Contract Proof”.
+On the monitor, this colour-accurate representation is a so-called “soft proof”, the colour-accurate preview of the subsequent print on the inkjet printer is called “Proof” or “Contract Proof”.

-This inkjet printing must be very precise and meet the highest demands in gamut and color simulation.
-And since the image processing technology, color matching calculation and measuring technology behind it is not very cheap, proofs are still mostly “expensive” inkjet prints.
+This inkjet printing must be very precise and meet the highest demands in gamut and colour simulation.
+And since the image processing technology, colour matching calculation and measuring technology behind it is not very cheap, proofs are still mostly “expensive” inkjet prints.
 Due to new printing systems and inexpensive and better measuring technology, however, prices have also fallen significantly here in recent years.